zvallarino/phase-3-ruby-oo-self-person-lab/TUTORIAL.md

   end
 ```

-Increase the happiness of both the person who makes the call and the person who recieves the call by 3 points.
-There are couple of ways we could do this but here we create an array to hold both the caller and the call-reciever:
+Increase the happiness of both the person who makes the call and the person who receives the call by 3 points.
+There are couple of ways we could do this but here we create an array to hold both the caller and the call-receiver:

 ```ruby
   def call_friend(friend)